PRACTICE DIRECTION 19B – GROUP LITIGATION

 (5) whether there are any matters that distinguish smaller groups of claims within the wider group.

-3.4 The court to which the application for a GLO is made will, if minded to make the GLO, send to the President of the Queen’s Bench Division, the Chancellor of the High Court, or the Head of Civil Justice, as appropriate –
+3.4 The court to which the application for a GLO is made will, if minded to make the GLO, seek the consent of the President of the King’s Bench Division, the Chancellor of the High Court, or the Head of Civil Justice, as appropriate, to the making of the GLO and send to them –

 (1) a copy of the application notice,